theawesomeyopro1/guifetch/README.md

 ### ❤️ Credits

-- Built by [FlafyDev](https://github.com/FlafyDev/guifetch/) (I just forked it and actually compiled it so it works on any linux or unix based distro)
+- Built by [FlafyDev](https://github.com/FlafyDev/guifetch/) but i made it better :)
 - Inspired by the simplicity of `neofetch` and the power of Flutter

 ## Config